alessandrror/alessandrror/README.md

 - 🌱 Currently learning ***React*** and ***Vue*** as a ***Frontend*** and ***Nodejs***, ***Express*** and ***Nextjs*** as a ***Backend***
 - 💞️ Looking to ***collaborate*** on any ***JavaScript projects!***
 - 📫 How to ***reach me***?
 Contact me on any of my ***social networks!***
+- 🍷 Would you like to watch my current GitHub's work account?
+Check out in <a href="https://github.com/alessandro-rivas-dev" target="_blank">alessandro-rivas-dev</a>
 ---
 #### 🌐 Share code
 [![Codepen](https://img.shields.io/static/v1?style=for-the-badge&message=CodePen&color=000000&logo=CodePen&logoColor=FFFFFF&label=)](https://codepen.io/alessandrror)